Bradford City stadium fire: Eric Bennett controversy

 On 17 April 2015, retired Detective Inspector Raymond Falconer, in a report by the Bradford Telegraph and Argus, said the police were aware of an Australian man who admitted to starting the fire.
-Following the 30th anniversary of the fire, a number of news organisations named this man as Eric Bennett who was visiting his nephew in Bradford from Australia and attended the game on the day.
+Following the 30th anniversary of the fire, a number of news organisations named this man as Eric Bennett, who was visiting his nephew in Bradford from Australia and attended the game on the day.
 Following this report, Leslie Brownlie, who was the nephew in question, is reported to have said that his uncle never made such an admission of starting the fire.
 He is quoted as saying: "I don't believe the statement of retired Detective Inspector Raymond Falconer at all.
 I don't know where Falconer is getting this cock-and-bull story from… the inaccuracies in this report [documentary] are dumbfounding."

-Raymond Falconer's reliability had previously been questioned by Daniel Taylor in The Guardian who stated that: "The Bradford Telegraph and Argus described him as a 'top detective'.
-He was actually one of the detectives involved in one of the gravest miscarriages of justices in the country, the murder of Carol Wilkinson in Bradford, where someone was locked up for 20 years for a murder he didn't commit."
+Raymond Falconer's reliability had previously been questioned by Daniel Taylor in The Guardian, who stated that: "The Bradford Telegraph and Argus described him as a 'top detective'.
+He was actually one of the detectives involved in one of the gravest miscarriages of justice in the country, the murder of Carol Wilkinson in Bradford, where someone was locked up for 20 years for a murder he didn't commit."